 (A "dumpster," by the way, is the American word for the big metal garbage bin that is called a "skip" in the UK and Australia.
 Also it's been a few years since I wrote this, and now I do almost no dumpster diving because I'm based in Spokane where all the stores have trash compactors.
-I still check my favorites when I visit Seattle, but even there the best ones have dried up, either because they're being picked clean or because the stores are donating elsewhere.)
+Even in Seattle it seems like the best ones have dried up, but probably there are new good ones that I don't know about.)

 Why do they call it "diving"?
 Do you go in head first?

 Usually I don't have to climb in at all.
 I can just reach in, or climb up on the side of the dumpster and reach, or balance on my hips on the edge and lean down in, using my legs as a counterweight, which might be where "diving" comes from.
 And sometimes I do climb in, but not if it's too nasty.

 What kind of stuff to you get out of dumpsters?

 I mostly dive for high quality natural food, which is a rare specialization.
 There are far more people who dive for nonperishable items.